 Sharing the Road with Wildlife

-If travelling at night, scan the sides of the road for wildlife (this will also help you keep alert).
-Remember that animals such as Tasmanian devils are very hard to see against a black bitumen road, particularly when it is wet.
+Animals such as Tasmanian devils are very hard to see against a black bitumen road, particularly when it is wet

-Don't throw any rubbish, including apple cores or other fruit and vegetable scraps from your car.
-This attracts wildlife to feed on the sides of roads, thereby increasing the risk of roadkill.
+Don't throw any rubbish, including apple cores or other fruit and vegetable scraps from your car that can attract wildlife to feed on the sides of roads

 In the case of an accident

 If you are unfortunate enough to hit an animal, please stop if it is safe to do so.
 The casualty may be able to be treated.
 Female marsupials very often have pouch young which can be saved.
 Injured and orphaned animals require special treatment.
 Keep the animal in a warm, dark place when transporting it and contact Bonorong Wildlife Rescue on 0447 264 625.
 This number is also available for assistance out of hours.

 Please keep in mind that permits may be required to keep wildlife for the purposes of rehabilitation.
 See our

 Injured and Orphaned Wildlife page for full details.